The best creators don't just have followers — they have a thriving online community.

 18. Swarm

-Swarm bills itself as a video-centric community platform, putting an innovative twist on how community owners like you interact with their people - and, crucially, how said people interact with each other.
+Swarm is a video-centric community platform, putting an innovative twist on how community owners like you interact with their members.

 Instead of defaulting to the faceless, chat-handle mode of communication that’s usually the norm, Swarm lets your community members send short videos to each other.